CERN's staff recruitment policy is built upon the following 5 principles :

 - Furthermore CERN should make particular efforts to increase the pool of Technicians and Technical Engineers.

 - CERN will strive to hire people of the right qualifications for the position which is opened.
 In general preference will be given to candidates with the qualification level indicated on the vacancy notice.
+Candidates with higher qualifications (in the same domain as the post) than those required will normally not be considered.

-- CERN will source amongst its Member States.
+- CERN will source among its Member States.
 Except for a minority of Category 1 positions in Experimental and Theoretical Physics, Non Member State (NMS) applicants will receive a reply informing them of their ineligibility.
 In exceptional circumstances where specialised competencies may not be found on the MS market, and with the DG’s authorisation, an NMS candidate may be invited and selected.

 - Whilst around one-third of the applicants are women with the appointment rate reflecting this proportion, specific efforts should be made in particular amongst scientists and engineers to encourage more applications from women.